Hot, hotter, hottest: 2024

 Date

 2024 is projected to be the hottest year on record in Germany since measurements began in 1881.
-The EU’s Copernicus Climate Change Service expects the average global temperature to exceed 1.5°C above pre-industrial levels for the first time, marking a significant milestone in the climate crisis.
-This increase is primarily driven by human-caused greenhouse gas emissions, with additional factors like the El Niño weather phenomenon and reduced low-level cloud cover contributing.
+Hot, hotter, hottest: 2024 is what many are referring to due to these alarming predictions.
+The EU’s Copernicus Climate Change Service expects the average global temperature to exceed 1.5°C above pre-industrial levels for the first time.
+This event marks a significant milestone in the climate crisis.
+This increase is primarily driven by human-caused greenhouse gas emissions.
+Additional factors like the El Niño weather phenomenon and reduced low-level cloud cover also contribute.

-The German Weather Service (DWD) confirms that 2024 will be the warmest year since records began, underscoring the urgent need for ambitious climate protection measures.
-Samantha Burgess, Deputy Director of the Copernicus Climate Change Service, emphasizes the importance of immediate and aggressive climate action to mitigate global warming impacts.
+The German Weather Service (DWD) confirms that 2024 will be the warmest year since records began.
+This underscores the urgent need for ambitious climate protection measures.
+Samantha Burgess, Deputy Director of the Copernicus Climate Change Service, emphasizes the importance of immediate and aggressive climate action.
+This is necessary to mitigate global warming impacts.

-Rising temperatures bring broader implications, including more frequent and intense weather extremes, and highlight the need for global cooperation to achieve the Paris Agreement’s 1.5°C target.
+Rising temperatures bring broader implications.
+These include more frequent and intense weather extremes.
+They highlight the need for global cooperation to achieve the Paris Agreement’s 1.5°C target, so we only say “Hot, hotter, hottest: 2024” and no more.

-Our toilets “produce” less greenhouse gas emission, so if you want to find out more, get connected and join us for a better resource use.
+Our toilets “produce” less greenhouse gas emission.
+So, if you want to find out more, get connected and join us for better resource use.

 Source: https://www.zdf.de/nachrichten/panorama/klimawandel-erderwaermung-2024-waermstes-jahr-copernicus-100.html